eosnetworkfoundation/docs/glossary.md

 In the context of distributed systems, Byzantine Fault Tolerance (BFT) is the ability of a distributed computer network to function as desired and correctly reach a sufficient consensus despite malicious components (nodes) of the system failing or propagating incorrect information to other peers.
 In an EOSIO based blockchain BFT is achieved using a combination of Delegated Proof of Stake, the last irreversible block, and the fact that a producer cannot sign two blocks with the same block number.
 **Related**: [Account](#Account) [Account](#Account)

+## CDT
+Contract Development Toolkit.
+A toolchain for WebAssembly (Wasm).
+A set of tools to facilitate smart contract writing for the Antelope framework, such as a debugger, profiler, and smart contract development tools.

+## Chainbase
+A version controlled, fast, transactional database.

 ## Chain State
 The chain state (or "database" as it is often called) is a memory mapped file, which stores the blockchain state of each block (account details, deferred transactions, transactions, data stored using multi index tables in smart contracts, etc.).
 Once a block becomes irreversible the chain state is no longer cached.

 ## Cleos
-cleos is a command line tool that interfaces with the REST api exposed by nodeos, in other words cleos is the command line tool through which you can interface with an EOSIO based blockchain; cleos contains documentation for all of its commands.
+cleos is a command line tool that interfaces with the REST api exposed by nodeos.
+In other words cleos is the command line tool through which you can interface with an EOSIO based blockchain. cleos is used to deploy and test Antelope smart contracts. cleos contains documentation for all of its commands.
 For a list of all commands known to cleos, simply run it with no arguments. cleos = command line + eos

 ## Coalition
 EOS, WAX, Telos, UX (Origin)

+## Consensus / DPoS
+A large number of participants or stakeholders elect a smaller number of delegates, which in turn make decisions for them.
+[Consensus Protocol](https://github.com/eosnetworkfoundation/welcome/blob/main/docs/04_protocol/01_consensus_protocol.md)

 ## Confirmed Transaction
 On completion of the transaction, a transaction receipt is generated.
 Receiving a transaction hash does not mean that the transaction has been confirmed, it only means that the node accepted it without error, which also means that there is a high probability other producers will accept it.
 A transaction is considered confirmed when a nodeos instance has received, processed, and written it to a block on the blockchain, i.e. it is in the head block or an earlier block.